The new Australian $5 note is here

 But this isn't just any old bank note.

-This crisp, pink sheet of plastic is the first ever Australian note that can be read by the blind.
+This crisp, pink sheet of plastic is the first ever Australian note that people with blindness can read.

 The new $5 note features two tiny bumps, indicating a denominational value.
 The RBA plans to issue all bank notes with similar tactile markings to assist the vision-impaired.